UBS buys Credit Suisse for $3.2 billion as regulators seek to shore up the global banking system - ExBulletin

 The combined bank will have $5 trillion in invested assets, according to UBS.

-Credit Suisse was already struggling with a string of losses and scandals, and in the past two weeks, sentiment was rocked again after US banks were rocked by the collapse of Silicon Valley Bank and Signature Bank.
+Credit Suisse was already fighting oneseries of losses and scandalsand in the past two weeks, sentiment was rocked again after US banks were rocked by the collapse of Silicon Valley Bank and Signature Bank.

-The bailout of uninsured deposits in failed banks by US regulators and the creation of a new funding facility for troubled financial institutions failed to stem the shock and is threatening to engulf more banks both in the US and abroad.
+U.S. regulators, banning uninsured deposits at failed banks and creating a new funding facility for troubled financial institutions failed to contain the shock and are threatening to collapse more banks both in the U.S. and abroad.

-(From L) Credit Suisse Chairman Axel Lehmann, UBS Chairman Colm Kelleher and Swiss Finance Minister Karin Keller-Sutter attend a press conference following talks on UBS’s takeover of troubled Swiss bank rival Credit Suisse in Bern on March 19, 2023.

 Credit Suisse Chairman Axel Lehmann said at the press conference that the financial instability caused by the failed US regional banks hit the bank at the wrong time.